top of page

 Agile needs to be implemented in an agile way

-For all the potential of the ideas behind agile, there is no shortage of issues with trying to implement them in practice.
+For all the potential of the ideas behind an agile way of working, there is no shortage of issues with trying to implement them in practice.
 In many cases, agile is ironically implemented in a non-agile way.
 Let's take a look at an example of one person's experience (from an online discussion):

 Second, the person says to "start applying critical thinking".
-The ironic and sad thing here is that agile essentially is critical thinking.
+However, an agile approach is essentially critical thinking.
 Oxford University Press's Lexico dictionary defines critical thinking as "the objective analysis and evaluation of an issue in order to form a judgement".
-Analysis and evaluation (and then iteration) are very much agile.
+Analysis and evaluation (and then iteration) are core parts of an agile approach.

 Third, they mention "stakeholders making implementation decisions in ivory towers".
-This is really unfortunate.
-Information should drive decisions, not a work hierarchy.
+This is both really unfortunate, and not "agile".
+Instead, in this way of working information should drive decisions, not a work hierarchy.

 One of the characteristics of agile organizations: information drives decisions, not a work hierarchy

-Finally, they describe people that "obsess over the minutiae of how to implement scrum, retrospectives, and sprints".
-Scrum is a prescribed way of working that claims that if you follow its roadmap, you will be agile.
-Ironically, when you obsess over implementation details such as described, you are not focusing on people and interactions over processes and tools (first characteristic table above).
+Lastly, they describe people that "obsess over the minutiae of how to implement scrum, retrospectives, and sprints".
+What is "Scrum"?
+It is a prescribed way of working that claims that if you follow its roadmap, you will be agile.
+Ironically, when you over-focus on implementation details such as described, you are not focusing on people and interactions over processes and tools (first characteristic in the table describing agile organizations above).
 You are also not flexible (6th characteristic) and will likely have trouble being responsive (2nd characteristic).
 If you are forcing these implementation details on others, you are probably not embracing conflict and discussion (11th characteristic).

-As the ideas behind agile gain popularity in urban planning, we need to be wary of negative implementations and methodologies that end up contradicting the principles of agile.
-I don't advocate for or against using a methodology (which to note, one may have been forced upon the person in this example); you have to use what works for the context of the team.
+I don't advocate for or against using a specific methodology (which to note, one may have been forced upon the person in this example); you have to use what works for the context of the team.
 What you should be careful with in using a methodology is not to get lost in it and forget about why you're using it in the first place.

-For it to be successful and help urban planners better serve citizens while spending less time and money on projects, agile must be implemented in an agile way.
+For those that wish to take up this way of working within an urban planning organization, in order to be successful and help urban planners better serve citizens while spending less time and money on projects, agile must be implemented in an agile way.
 In fact, "by paradoxically following a nonagile approach to becoming agile, organisations are unwittingly undermining the success of their transformation" (Morris, 2015, p.2).

 Want to learn more about agile bicycle planning?
 Enroll in our online course, and check out our other instructional offerings.